thekoushikdurgas/appointment/deploy/DEPLOYMENT.md

 http://3.88.218.42
 ```

-You should see the NexusCRM application.
+You should see the Contact360 application.

 ### Step 4.3: Test Key Functionality